Byzantine Dream

 Byzantine Dream (Japanese: ビザンチンドリーム, foaled January 28, 2021) is an active Japanese thoroughbred racehorse.
 His major wins include the 2024 Kisaragi Sho, the 2025 Red Sea Turf Handicap, and the 2025 Prix Foy.

 Background

-Byzantine Dream's sire is Epiphanea, who won the 2013 Kikuka Sho and the 2014 Japan Cup.
+Byzantine Dream's sire is Epiphaneia, who won the 2013 Kikuka Sho and the 2014 Japan Cup.
 Epiphanea came second in the 2014 World's Best Racehorse Rankings and JRA Award for Best Older Male Horse, being beaten by 2014 Autumn Tenno Sho winner Just A Way.
 Epiphaneia's pedigree includes many famous Japanese racehorses such as Symboli Kris S, Special Week and Maruzensky, and American and Canadian horses such as Sunday Silence, Hail to Reason and Northern Dancer.

 Byzantine Dream's dam, Japoni Chara, did not have a notable racing career, however her sire was 2001 Japanese Derby and Japan Cup winner Jungle Pocket.

 Racing career

 2023: two-year-old season

 On December 2, 2023, Byzantine Dream made his debut in the a race for 2-year-old maiden horses over 2000 metres on turf at Hanshin Racecourse.
 He was ridden by jockey Bauyrzhan Murzabayev, and won over A Shin Bonaparte by three lengths.
 This was his first and only race as a two-year-old.